br0nco640k/Bard-Diva/README.md

 Python script that plays MIDI files in Final Fantasy XIV's Bard Performance Mode, akin to BardMusicPlayer, but for Linux (and other systems that support Python 3 and Tkinter)!

+I have rushed back into development on this project after discovering in the last few days that Bard Music Player and LightAmp are no longer working on Windows.
+This app does still work, however, perhaps because it only sends keypress actions to the currently focused window instead of messing about in the memory FFXIV uses.
+I'm not sure if it was a recent Windows Update that broke things for the mainstay Bard apps, but now I'm anxious to make this thing perfect!

 #### To install dependencies:

 | Debian-based distros         | Fedora                        | Arch Linux     | Void Linux                     |